juliavantol/cs50/README.md

 a program that first asks the user how much change is owed and then prints the minimum number of coins with which that change can be made
 - Credit <br>
 a program that prompts the user for a credit card number and then reports whether it is a valid American Express, MasterCard, or Visa card number
+- Scrabble <br>
+a program that determines the winner of a short scrabble-like game, where two players each enter their word, and the higher scoring player wins

 ## Built With